 Affordable Housing Online is monitoring the federal government's response to the coronavirus disease (COVID-19) outbreak.
 As of March 13, 2020, Public Housing Agencies across the nation are closing their doors to the public.
 Most offices are still running and will communicate by phone, email, or mail.
 Some offices have drop boxes installed outside, so documents can still be hand-delivered.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, expect a long wait time (days or weeks) for a response.
 To find your local PHA's contact info, browse by state here.

-Affordable Housing Online was started from a spare bedroom by David Layfield, a career affordable housing professional, in 2001 when he realized that low income Americans literally had nowhere to go online to find information about housing assistance and other housing opportunities.
+In 2001, Affordable Housing Online was founded by David Layfield, an affordable housing professional who realized that low income Americans had nowhere to go online to find information about housing assistance, low income apartments and other affordable housing opportunities.

 More than 15 years and more than 50 million low income renters helped, Affordable Housing Online provides the most complete database of Federal housing assistance and exhaustive affordable housing data for each state, county and city in America.